 GE Foundation: Social and Behavioral Sciences

-Newark—Online Asynchronous
+Newark—Online

 Students will engage in an in-depth study of the mechanics of democracy.
 Students will take a close look at various forms of voting and representation around the world and examine the motivation and tactics of elite actors (candidates, reporters, interest groups, political parties, media personalities, etc.) and the voting public.